siketyan/rustfmt-config/README.md

    $ cp ./rustfmt.toml ~/path/to/your/project/
    ```
    Creating a symlink is not recommended.
-   Changing contents of the file may occur when checkouting another branch.
+   Changing contents of the file may occur when checking out another branch.

 ## 📄 Licence
 This configuration is licenced under CC0.